Materials Handling Equipment Selection Guide

 Order Pickers

-Specialty & Heavy Equipment
+Specialty and Heavy Equipment

 Tow Tractors and Tugs

-Types: Jib cranes (fixed point), overhead cranes (bay coverage), gantry cranes (portable).
+Jib cranes (fixed point), overhead cranes (bay coverage), and gantry cranes (portable) serve workshops, factories, and maintenance bays where loads exceed forklift capacity or dimensions.

 Fixed Infrastructure Systems